Jasper National Park: Early tourism and sport

+When Mary Schäffer Warren became the first settler to visit Maligne Lake—known by the Nakoda as Chaba Imne—in 1908, she did so by following a map given to her by Samson Beaver, a Nakoda guide and hunter.

 In 1911, the Grand Trunk Pacific (GTP) laid track through the park and over Yellowhead Pass.
 That same year, the GTP founded the town of Fitzhugh around the company's railway station; the town was renamed Jasper in 1913.
 The GTP's route across the pass was followed in 1913 by the Canadian Northern (CNoR).
-Both Having both fallen into financial difficulty, the two railways were nationalized—the GTP in 1919 and the CNoR in 1923—and eventually merged into the Canadian National Railway (CNR) by an Order in Council.
+Both having fallen into financial difficulty, the two railways were nationalized—the CNoR in 1919 and the GTP in 1923—and eventually merged into the Canadian National Railway (CNR) by an order in council.
 The railway was later followed by a road built between Edmonton and Jasper.
-The section between the town of Jasper and the eastern gate of the park was completed in 1928, however it took another three years for the Province of Alberta to complete the remaining stretch of the road into Edmonton.
+The section between the town of Jasper and the eastern gate of the park was completed in 1928; however, it took another three years for the province of Alberta to complete the remaining stretch of the road from Edmonton.

 By the time the GTP's railway track cleared Yellowhead Pass in 1911, there were already eight hotels established in Jasper, but they were rudimentary, and did not meet the expectations of the well-heeled clientele to which the GTP advertised.
-Jasper Park Lodge, the focal point of the GTP's Jasper advertising campaign, would not open until 1922, three years after the company's bankruptcy and only a year before the railway was merged into the nationally owned CNR.
-Like the GTP before it, Canadian National featured both Jasper park and the lodge prominently in its advertising literature.
+Jasper Park Lodge, the focal point of the GTP's Jasper advertising campaign, did not open until 1922, three years after the company's bankruptcy and only a year before the railway was merged into the nationally owned CNR.
+Like the GTP before it, Canadian National featured both Jasper Park and the lodge prominently in its advertising literature.

 From its founding, the town of Jasper, and later the Jasper Park Lodge, served as a hub for a variety of outdoor sporting activities.
-Even as Mary Schäffer Warren was "discovering" Maligne Lake, outfitters were springing up in the park to rent out equipment and guide hikers and alpinists.
+Even as Mary Schäffer Warren was becoming the first settler to visit Maligne Lake, outfitters were springing up in the park to rent out equipment and guide hikers and alpinists.
 The Alpine Club of Canada, formed in 1906 and sponsored through the 1920s in part by the CNR, held seven of its annual alpine camps in Jasper between 1926 and 1950.
 And while hunting was forbidden within park grounds, the park's facilities served as a base of operations for outfitters and guides who led wealthy hunters on hunting trips into the forest reserves outside Jasper's boundaries.